siwoolol/ytlivemc/README.md

-# SiwooClub Season 2
+# YTLiveMC

 **This Version is Made With Paper API.
 We recommend running the plugin with the Paper software.** <br>
-SiwooClub SMP Plugin repo. <br>
-made by siwoo
+> made by siwoolol

-# Announcements
+# How to Use

-From this season, [SiwooAC](https://github.com/siwoolol/siwooac) will be seperated for performance issues.
+Simply Put the plugin in your bukkit/paper/spigot whatever server's plugins directory and restart your server!